Guthius/XtremeWorlds/README.md

 A simple 2D MMORPG game engine written in C# using TCP .NET socket async networking.

 Based on the Orion+ conversion and MirageBasic, making Mirage move to C# from Visual Basic.
+Mirage Source has been in works for over 20 years, and we're still a firm believer that no engine has ever came close.

-Game assets such as character base are only permitted to use in XtremeWorlds.
+Game assets such as character base are only permitted to use in this engine.

 BASS audio requires a copyright license in order to use commercially, this is meant to demo the audio library since I prefer it as a developer over FAudio and Nvorbis.
 This is mostly due to MIDI support and a proper synthesizer.
 You can get a license to support the developers, [here](https://www.un4seen.com/).